kubernetes-sigs/scheduler-plugins/kep/tbd-peaks-power-aware-scheduling/README.md

 ![PEAKS workflow](./figs/PEAKS_workflow.png)

 Here is a brief discription of some of the steps in the above workflow:
 - Create a power model for each cluster node: If a power model suitable for the workload to be scheduled already exists, then the same can be used to avoid creating a new power model.
-Thus it is an option step.
+Thus it is an optional step.
   - PEAKS plugin allows the cluster owners to bring their own power models that best represent both the node behavior and the workload characteristics.
   - Training the power model is outside the scope of PEAKS plugin.
-  - PEAKS only does power model inferencing.
+  - PEAKS plugin only does power model inferencing.
   - Here is an example that models the "CPU utilization vs. Power" relationship for a two node cluster.
     - This model changes corresponding to a change either in the node configuration or in the workload characteristics.![Power-models-of-nodes](./figs/PowerModelsOfNodes.png)
 - Get the resource need for a pod to be scheduled: This step requires estimating the pod resource needs.